-- Step 7: Perform the following when the application is to be stopped: - 1.
-Close the application: a running application component can be stopped by selecting its shell or window, then entering Ctrl-C. - 2.
-Stop any services which are running (unless being used by other applications). - 3.
-Clean up left-over client or service object references (do with care and only if other applications are not using the service).
-This can be done from the Administration Manager by right-clicking on the service (displayed in the Object Hierarchy pane) and selecting Restore from the pop-up menu the Select Restore Options panel will be displayed.
+- 7 Perform the following when the application is to be stopped: - a Close the application: a running application component can be stopped by selecting its shell or window, then entering Ctrl-C. - b Stop any services which are running (unless being used by other applications). - c Clean up left-over client or service object references (do with care and only if other applications are not using the service).
+This can be done from the Administration Manager by right-clicking on the service (displayed in the Object Hierarchy pane) and selecting Restore from the pop-up menu - the Select Restore Options panel will be displayed.
 Ensure the Restore default properties option is unchecked, then click the OK button.

-5.2.2 OpenFusion Examples Specifics
+OpenFusion Examples Specifics

 The following information is specific to running the pre-compiled OpenFusion examples: all pre-compiled OpenFusion example class files are in the fusion.jar file.
-Follow the instructions under User-compiled Application Specifics below for examples which have been compiled by the user (i.e. those whose class files are not in fusion.jar).
+Follow the instructions under "User-compiled Application Specifics" below for examples which have been compiled by the user (those whose class files are not in fusion.jar).

-5.2.2.1 CLASSPATH and Application Run Directory
+CLASSPATH and Application Run Directory

-No user configuration is required (see CLASSPATH on page 28 for additional details).
+No user configuration is required (see "CLASSPATH" for additional details).

-The examples can be started from any directory when using the run script as described under The run Script and PATH on page 27.
+The examples can be started from any directory when using the run script as described under "The run Script and PATH".